Install Realtek HD Audio Driver Failure !!

-2) Reboot Windows 10 and open Device Manager .Click Action > Scan for hardware changes.
+- In Device Manager, click Action > Scan for hardware changes.

 First, go to Device Manager and see if there is the “Sound, video and game controllers” branch.
 If you don’t see it in Device Manager, you need to add legacy hardware before installing the driver (If you see it listed in Device Manger, skip this Solution).

 - In Device Manager, click Action > Add legacy hardware.
 (If you only see ‘Help’ under this option, please click the blank place of the list pane then click ‘Action’ again. )